enkidevs/curriculum/mongodb/intro/crud-query-collections/query-collection-3.md

 `$and` is ???

-* a logical operator used together with 2 or more comparison operators to display a range of documents between two values
+* a logical operator that evaluates one or more expressions and returns `true` if all are correct and `false` if not
 * a logical operator used together with 2 or more logical operators to display documents between two or four values
 * a comparison operator used to compare 2 or more logical operators
 * a comparison operators used together with 2 or more logical operators to display databases ordered in the specified order